Title: Former Head Hockey Coach at the University of Bath.

-As well as working with the University squads and Team Bath Buccaneers, Jody has also gained extensive international experience with both England and Great Britain.
-He has been Head Coach of the U18 Boys since 2013, assistant coach with both the England U21 Men and Women, and the England Women Senior squads.
+As well as working with the University squads and Team Bath Buccaneers, Jody also gained extensive international experience with both England and Great Britain.
+He was Head Coach of the U18 Boys and assistant coach with both the England U21 Men and Women, and the England Women Senior squads.
 In October 2019 he was named as interim Head Coach for the GB women’s Elite Development Programme.

 Jody is an England Hockey Level 3, current Level 4 candidate, England Hockey CCC: Bristol JRPC, Wessex Leopards under 18 Boys / Girls, England under 21 Mens Assistant Coach and GB Super League : Saxon Tigers Men Assistant Coach.